datagraft/interlinking-company-data-service/README.md

 ### Optional: Instance matching algorithm

-To run only the instance matching algorithm, one needs to have Jupyter Notebook installed and open the *dedupe_interlinking_data.ipynb* file, that can be found in the ServerApp folder, with Jupyter.
+To run only the instance matching algorithm, one needs to have Jupyter Notebook installed and open the *dedupe_interlinking_data.ipynb* file, that can be found in the ServerApp folder, with Jupyter notebook.

 ## Prerequisites